MachinesAreUs/wonderland_elixir_katas/doublets/README.md

 # doublets

-This Clojure Kata comes from _Alice in Wonderland_'s author, Lewis Carroll.
+This Kata comes from _Alice in Wonderland_'s author, Lewis Carroll.
 He came up with this word puzzle that he named _Doublets_.

 ![Mad Hatter](/images/madhatter.gif)